 The show’s diversity was a clear stand out for me.
 It was nice to see rich colours on dark skin and dresses in black for all skin types.
 Something else that stood out was that the show was men’s and womenswear.

 I do like the separation of women and men in fashion shows.
 Bringing men’s and ladies’ wear together was an excellent way for Tom Ford to showcase what he had been producing.
 In the future, I foresee more designers opting to include both genders in one fashion show.

 I thought this collection to be a Gucci 2011 vibe with less fur.
-Tom Ford is a former Gucci creative director insert irony.
-I say this because of the formation of the runway, the dark show and the way the room dimmed signify a change in the segment.
+Tom Ford is a former Gucci creative director, insert irony.
+I say this because the formation of the runway, the dark show and the way the room dimmed signify a change in the segment.
 It felt very “guccified”.

 A simile that I could not care about, just noteworthy.
 Taking inspiration from others is fantastic.
 I am not saying that Tom found inspiration from previous Gucci shows.
 I do see similarities between the two collections.
 The collection is mainly what matters and what message the designer is trying to convey through clothes.

 The styling of the fashion was nice.
 I specifically liked the way Tom mixed his prints which made me broaden my style horizons.
 The feather earrings were trendy that I now want because they’re quirky and fun.
 It’s just the way fashion is supposed to be.

 Lastly, the attention to detail on the denim was a great addition to 2020, as I haven’t seen it on any other designers’ runway.
 All the denim pieces looked reconstructed, which I liked because it adds an exclusive flair to any closet.
 The choice to have menswear and womenswear in one show was innovative.
 It broke up the show’s pacing and gelled very well as a cohesive piece.